 Greencraft: Upcycled objects of art created with eco-friendly processes

 Local: Highlighting work by a maker living and working near you

 Foodieware: Fabulous utilitarian objects designed to flatter your fare

 To help bridge the gap between educational programs and the marketplace for sculptural and functional craft, the American Craft Council has invited craft students from Savannah College of Art and Design (SCAD) to curate a section of their work.
 An unparalleled opportunity, students will gain first-hand experience in booth design, installation, and interacting with the public.
 Be on the lookout for their creations!

 The American Craft Council’s mission is to champion craft.
-As a national, nonprofit public educational organization founded in 1943 by Aileen Osborn Webb, the Council actively promotes the understanding and appreciation of contemporary American craft through its bimonthly magazine American Craft, annual juried shows presenting artists and their work, leadership conferences, awards for excellence, research library, workshops and seminars.
-For additional information visit www.craftcouncil.org.
+As a national, nonprofit public educational organization founded in 1943 by Aileen Osborn Webb, the Council actively promotes the understanding and appreciation of contemporary American craft through its bimonthly magazine American Craft, annual juried shows presenting artists and their work, leadership conferences, ACC Awards, research library, and programming.
+For additional information visit craftcouncil.org.